 30,000 blades x $0.20

-Because the blades’ cost has a direct one-to-one relation with your business’s production activity, it is an example of true variable cost of your sharpener manufacturing business.
-Not only the stainless steel blades but other direct materials used to make other parts of a salable sharpener, like plastic used to create the basic structure and shape and a small screw used to tighten the blade in its right place, would also exhibit a similar behavior towards production activity of your business.
-The quantities and cost of these two materials would also increase in direct proportion i.e., on a per unit basis.
-For example, you would need one tightening screw to complete one sharpener and 10,000 screws for completing 10,000 sharpeners.
-Similarly suppose if you need 25 grams of plastic to manufacture the basic structure and shape of one sharpener, you would need at least 250,000 grams of plastic for making 10,000 sharpeners.
+Because the blades’ cost has a direct one-to-one relation with your business’s production activity, it is an example of the true variable cost of your sharpener manufacturing business.
+Not only the stainless steel blades but other direct materials used to make other parts of a saleable sharpener, like plastic used to create the basic structure and shape and a small screw used to tighten the blade in its right place, would also exhibit a similar behavior towards the production activity of your business.
+The quantities and cost of these two materials would also increase in direct proportion, i.e., on a per-unit basis.
+For example, you would need one tightening screw to complete one sharpener and 10,000 screws to complete 10,000 sharpeners.
+Similarly, suppose if you need 25 grams of plastic to manufacture the basic structure and shape of one sharpener, you would need at least 250,000 grams of plastic to make 10,000 sharpeners.

 A common characteristic of true variable costs is that the resources acquired by incurring them can be stored as inventory and carried forward to the next period.
 In your sharpener manufacturing business example, you can store any unused stainless steel blades, report them in balance sheet as materials inventory at the end of the period and use them to make more sharpeners in the next period.

 The step variable cost does not behave in exactly the same pattern as the true variable cost.
 Unlike a true variable cost, it does not respond to small changes in activity levels (such as an additional unit produced) but remains unchanged over a significantly wide range of business operation or activity.
 Once a certain activity level is reached, it jumps to the next level in terms of total dollar amount.